andreasschmittner/blog/_posts/2021-02-22-Cold-Events-and-Global-Warming.md

 "Well, the world has had these wind patterns that keep cold fronts from up in Canada from coming down into the Midwest.
 And as those wind patterns break down, it just makes events like last week substantially more common."
-From her lead-up to the interview it is clear that Interviewer Judy Woodruff holds a similar belief: "All of us face the risk that extreme weather events like the recent one in Texas will become more common and more destructive occurrences because of climate change."
+From her lead-up to the interview it is clear that interviewer Judy Woodruff holds a similar belief: "All of us face the risk that extreme weather events like the recent one in Texas will become more common and more destructive occurrences because of climate change."

 A few days ago Naomi Klein [wrote in the New York Times](https://www.nytimes.com/2021/02/21/opinion/green-new-deal-texas-blackout.html)